qarmin/minimizer/README.md

 It is the best suited for minimizing files for fast app, which one iteration takes less than second.

-Currently it works only on Linux and require nightly rust compiler.
+Currently it works only on Linux.

 ## How to use
-- install nightly rust for linux, clone repo and build project
+- install rust on linux, clone repo and build project
 ```
 cargo install --path .
 ```